COVID-19 Information for HPSM Members

 Anyone six months or older is now eligible for the COVID-19 vaccine

-- Children six months to 17 years old can get the Pfizer or Moderna vaccine
+- People six months or older can get the Pfizer or Moderna vaccine

 - Children need consent from a parent or guardian to get the vaccine